curioswati/curioswati.github.io/_posts/2018-03-01-github-pages-with-jekyll.md

 * You understand templating in web development and of course, understand OOPS.

 <p class='note'>Note: I use ubuntu 16.04.</p>
+<p class='note'>Update(02-07-2019): I now use ubuntu 18.04 so have updated the installation instructions recently according to 18.04.</p>

 There are two things to keep in mind,